Ready for reopening

-Use this guidance finder to get tailored information about the measures you need to take to reopen your business safely.Permalink
+Use this guidance finder to get tailored information about the measures you need to take to reopen your business safely and remain open safely.Permalink

 Guidance for food and drink businesses

-Food and hospitality businesses will be allowed to reopen from 4 July 2020
+Food and hospitality businesses were allowed to reopen from 4 July 2020

 The following information is useful for all businesses who are currently operating, and for owners of businesses who will open soon to be aware of.